-The Honors College is a dual enrollment program.
-Students may be enrolled in two or more schools of the university while working on requirements for multiple majors, multiple degrees, and certification.
-Additional recognition and opportunities are available through the Honors College.
 Students complete their General Education and Departmental requirements for graduation in a degree program in one of the other schools of the university.
 The additional requirements of the Honors College allow them to graduate as Honors College Scholars or Honors College Scholars with University Honors.

-To graduate as an Honors College Scholar requires 18 semester hours of earned H grades (which include one honors section, one colloquium, and the Junior Service Practicum), good standing in the Honors College, and a 3.5 GPA.
+To graduate as an Honors College Scholar requires 18 semester hours of earned H grades (which include one colloquium and the Junior Service Practicum), good standing in the Honors College, and a 3.5 GPA.

-To graduate as an Honors College Scholar with University Honors requires 27 semester hours of earned H grades (which include two honors sections, one colloquium, the Junior Service Practicum, the Junior Honors Seminar, and an Honors Thesis), good standing in the Honors College, and a 3.6 GPA.
+To graduate as an Honors College Scholar with University Honors requires 27 semester hours of earned H grades (which include one colloquium, the Junior Service Practicum, the Junior Honors Seminar, and an Honors Thesis), good standing in the Honors College, and a 3.6 GPA.